WoyramA/Crowdfunding-ETL/README.md

 Table 2
-https://github.com/WoyramA/Crowdfunding-ETL/blob/main/email_backers_remaining_goal_amount.csv
+The email_backers_remaining_goal_amount containing the email addresses of the backers in descending order, the first and the last name, the cf_id, company name, description, the end date of the campaign, and the remaining amount of the campaign goal as ("Left of Goal"). https://github.com/WoyramA/Crowdfunding-ETL/blob/main/email_backers_remaining_goal_amount.csv

 ## Summary
 The Crowdfunding-ETL task resulted in successfully extracting, transforming, cleaning and loading data using ERD and Schema code.
-The tables capturing the details of the contacts of the live campaign to show the 'Remaining goal amount' and 'Left goal' were obtained.
+The tables capturing the details of the contacts of the live campaign to show the 'Remaining goal amount' and 'Left of goal' were obtained.